KotsykAndrey/aml-blockchain-portfolio/case-1-bybit-hack/README.md

 ```

 The reason this is important for anti-money laundering is that manual analysis is impossible at this scale.
-This is the reason exist blockchain intelligence tools such as Chainalysis Reactor and TRM Forensics.
+That's exactly why tools like Chainalysis Reactor and TRM Forensics exist.
-They can automatically clustering thousands of addresses and tracking the money across chains.
+They can automatically cluster thousands of addresses and tracking the money across chains.

 ![TRM graph](images/screenshot-11.png)
 ![Chainalysis graph](images/screenshot-12.png)